flomlo/pynads/README.md

 ## What is this?
-The packacke `pynads` binds `nads`, a C++ implementation that computes the number of almosts-d-simplices.
+The packacke `pynads` binds `nads`, a C++ implementation that computes the number of almosts-d-simplices in a digraph, to python.

 ### almost-d-simplices